jamesmorgan/ReloadablePropertiesAnnotation/README.md

 Google Guava is used to implement a simple Publish & Subscribe (Pub-Sub) Pattern so that beans can be updated once created, i.e. a bean can subscribe to events. (see: EventBus)
 EventBus was chosen as it is a very easy and simplistic way to implement loosely couple object structure. (see: blog)

-When each properties file resource is loaded a FileWatch.class (see:FaileWatch.class) is started and attached to the given resource, reporting on any java.nio.file.StandardWatchEventKinds.ENTRY_MODIFY events from the host operating system
+When each properties file resource is loaded a PropertiesWatcher.class (see:FaileWatch.class) is started and attached to the given resource set, reporting on any java.nio.file.StandardWatchEventKinds.ENTRY_MODIFY events from the host operating system

 When an ENTRY_MODIFY event is fired firstly the resource changed is checked for property value changes then any bean subscribing to changes to the modified property has the specified field value updated with the new property

+Each resource specified starts a new thread per parent directory i.e. two properties files in the same directory requires only one ResourceWatcher thread, three properties files in three different directories will start three threads.

 ### Tests ###
 A set of integration and unit tests can be found in _src/test/java_ (tests) & _src/test/resources_ (test resources)